maximehiez/maxime365/src/content/blog/english/2025-11-10-intune-how-to-locate-windows-device.md

 ##### Step 2 : Activate the *Find My Device* feature
 In the left menu, click *<u>Devices</u>*, then *<u>Configuration</u>*.

-Create a rule for the *Windows 10 and later* platform with with the *Settings catalog* profile type.
+Create a policy for the *Windows 10 and later* platform with with the *Settings catalog* profile type.

 ![image](/images/blog/intune/tuto/intune_how_to_locate_windows_device_001.png)